-“Value-based care” has been part of our healthcare lexicon for the last 15 years when, in 2006, Michael Porter and Elizabeth Olmsted Teisberg are credited with introducing this phrase in their book Redefining Health Care.
+Value-based care has been part of our healthcare lexicon for the last 15 years when, in 2006, Michael Porter and Elizabeth Olmsted Teisberg are credited with introducing this phrase in their book Redefining Health Care.

 A Brief History

 It’s no secret that healthcare spending in the United States has been climbing higher each year, and that both public and private payers have been looking for ways to slow down this growth.
 Throughout the course of modern US healthcare, we have struggled to create a fair and efficient reimbursement scheme that aligns the incentives of patients, providers and payers.
-Prior efforts to contain these costs — most notably, the rise (and downfall) of managed care in the 1990s1 – kept the focus on managing financial risk and reducing costs.
-The concepts of clinical quality or patient satisfaction, both current measures of “value”, were not part of the equation until the onset of value-based care (VBC).
+Prior efforts to contain these costs — most notably, the rise (and downfall) of managed care in the 1990s — kept the focus on managing financial risk and reducing costs.2 The concepts of clinical quality or patient satisfaction, both current measures of “value”, were not part of the equation until the onset of value-based care (VBC).

-As the first decade of the twenty-first century came to a close, the Accountable Care Act (ACA) was passed in 2010.
+As the first decade of the twenty-first century came to a close, the Affordable Care Act (ACA) was passed in 2010.
 VBC programs grew in both size and scope following the passing of this historical piece of legislation.
 Notably, the ACA established the Center for Medicare and Medicaid Innovation (CMMI) to design and test new VBC programs.

 In 2015, Congress passed the Medicare Access and CHIP Reauthorization Act (MACRA) to further accelerate the adoption of VBC.
-This legislation created the Merit Based Incentive Payments System (MIPS) to streamline multiple quality-related programs, as well as incentivized physicians to participate in Alternative Payment Models (APMs).10
+This legislation created the Merit Based Incentive Payments System (MIPS) to streamline multiple quality-related programs, as well as incentivized physicians to participate in Alternative Payment Models (APMs).11

-So, after all of this legislation and a veritable alphabet soup of program acronyms — has VBC achieved its multi-pronged mission of achieving cost savings by providing value to patients?
-There is no clear consensus, and results are mixed.11,12 However, even if the models and mechanisms are evolving, it’s clear that VBC as a strategy isn’t going anywhere.
-New programs that build upon the lessons of prior successes and failures are now being implemented by CMMI, like Primary Care First (PCF)13 and Direct Contracting.14
+What’s Next?So, after all of this legislation and a veritable alphabet soup of program acronyms — has VBC achieved its multi-pronged mission of achieving cost savings by providing value to patients?
+There is no clear consensus, and results are mixed.12, 13 However, even if the models and mechanisms are evolving, it’s clear that VBC as a strategy isn’t going anywhere.
+New programs that build upon the lessons of prior successes and failures are now being implemented by CMMI, like Primary Care First (PCF) and ACO REACH (redesigned from Direct Contracting).14, 15

 Pearl Health’s Role in VBC

 At Pearl Health, we believe in the promise of VBC.
 We also know that evolution and iteration that build upon past successes and learnings are necessary.
 We are industry experts who have worked in all corners of healthcare, and we’ve come together to build Pearl because we believe in the future of VBC — one where we control costs through aligned incentives that maintain a high quality of care and a positive experience for providers and patients alike.

 While we believe in the potential of VBC, we also know that these programs are complex for all stakeholders involved to navigate.
 A core part of our mission is to make VBC programs more accessible, to ensure maximum participation and maximum success.